Antimony51122/Data_Augmentation/README.md

 - Mere pedestrians
 - Tree branches and barricades presenting

 In order to capture as many angles of views as possible, especially the gradual transition from front view to side view, we priorly chose road with round corners due that you cannot place the camera just facing in front of the cars in the middle of the road to shoot for the front.
-The first we have chosen was a large round corner of a road outside a tunnel exit. (remind again the following are just photos from my phone only for instruction, screenshots from the real surveillance camera are not allowed to be provided)
+The first we have chosen was a large round corner of a road outside a tunnel exit. (remind again the following are just photos from my phone only for instructions thus the image quality and professionality is not of high proficient standard, screenshots from the real surveillance camera are not permitted to be provided)

 <table>
   	<tr>